-APOLOGETICS – The Moral Argument
+APOLOGETICS – The Moral Argument for God

 The moral argument for the existence of God points to the existence of an intrinsic, ubiquitous set of absolute moral values within the human psyche.
 The argument has three premises:

 - If God doesn’t exist, then objective moral values don’t exist

 - Therefore, God exists